-In June 2008, we granted restricted stock units to Morris Goldfarb, Wayne Miller and Jeanette Nostra.
-We did not grant any planbased awards to our any other Named Executive Officers in the fiscal year ended January 31, 2009.
-The following table summarizes the grant of restricted stock units made to Messrs.
-Goldfarb and Miller and Ms. Nostra in the fiscal year ended January 31, 2009.
+In April 2009, we granted restricted stock units to all of our Named Executive Officers.
+The following table summarizes the grant of restricted stock units made to each of the Named Executive Officers in the fiscal year ended January 31, 2010.